jeremyzilar/street-view/docs/manual.md

 **Suggested training topics:**

-1. Caminos mission and collective care philosophy
+1. Many Paths mission and collective care philosophy
 2. The system gap we're filling
 3. How to add/update people on the BNL
 4. Privacy and data security